18 Experts Share their Top Organic Search Ranking Factors

 Don’t chase the search algorithm, chase a great user experience.
-By doing this you will also make your website as “organic SEO” friendly as possible.
+By doing this you will also make your website “organic SEO” as friendly as possible.
 If the page is easy for a reader to understand, then it’s easy for the search engines like Google to understand.
 If your page loads quickly that is great for the user, and guess what, the search engines reward you for it.
 Short title tags that are relevant to the content on the page and easy for the site visitor to understand, you got it, search engines like it too.
-When it comes to SEO, simple wins, but simple doesn’t mean it’s easy.
+When it comes to SEO, simple wins, but simply doesn’t mean it’s easy.
 But, your hard work will pay off in the long run.

-If you want to rank highly in Organic search you need excellent content.
+If you want to rank highly in organic search you need excellent content.
 Not just good content.
 It has to inspire, engage….
 I call it the “Dinner party test”.
-Can you read out your content at a dinner party and you don’t get told to shut up and you are even invited back.
+Can you read out your content at a dinner party and you don’t get told to shut up and you are even invited back?
 The same as a Dinner Party if you don’t engage, you talk about yourself, like your content it will be a lonely existence.

-Kunjal Panchal is a former SEO Analyst turned digital marketing consultant with an exposure of more than a decade in Internet marketing industry.
+Kunjal Panchal is a former SEO Analyst turned digital marketing consultant with an exposure of more than a decade in the Internet marketing industry.